To follow along with the R-based demo in class, click here for the companion R-script.

 yvals <- mtcars$mpg

 Note that the ‘optim’ function requires specification of initial values for every free parameter in your model.
 In general, it is not critical that the initial values fit the data very well.
-However, we need to put serious thought into our initial values.
-Using values that are too far away from the best-fit parameter estimates can cause our optimization algorithms to fail!
+However, you should put serious thought into our initial values.
+Using values that are too far away from the best-fit parameter estimates can cause our optimization algorithms to fail- especially for more complex, non-linear problems!
 The strategy I recommend for setting initial values is:

 We have now identified the parameter values that maximize the likelihood function.
 These are now our “best” estimates of the parameter values (MLE).
 But we usually want to know something about how certain we are about our estimate, often in the form of confidence intervals.